j-martin/nub/README.md

 ## Setup

-To setup bub, you need to have AWS credentials.
+To setup nub, you need to have AWS credentials.
 Run:

-    $ bub setup
+    $ nub setup

 ## Usage